JACoW-org/docs-IPAC/docs/InvitedOrals/SSsetup.md

 - Organization / Programme
 - Workflows / Call for Abstracts

+Before entering this particular setup, please be sure that [manual entry of authors/speakers is disallowed](/InitialSetup/mgmt_area_02/#participant-roles).
+This way, authors will be forced to only use profiles from the JACoW Central Repository when submitting or editing abstracts or contributions.

 ## Organization / Roles Setup

 The Event Administrator creates the Roles for the different actors who will participate in the organization of the conference.
 This is done via the Organization / Roles Setup Screen in the Management Area of the event.